-- 1. Open the XTools menu in the toolbar and choose Feature Conversions→Convert Graphics to Shapes - 2.
-Select the polygon features and hit OK - 3.
-The new shapefile will be added to the ArcMap document
+- 1. Open the XTools menu in the toolbar and choose Feature Conversions→Convert Graphics to Shapes. - 2.
+Select the Polygon features and click OK. - 3.
+The new shapefile will be added to the ArcMap Document.

-2.5 Measurement Geography Type 2: Straight Line or Airline Buffer

-This measurement places a buffer around a point or polygon and the radius of the buffer is equal at all points.
-This is useful in measuring the general context of a person.
-While the street network buffer (see next protocol) focuses on street distances, pedestrians do not always walk on streets and in some locations, the straight line or airline buffer may well capture parts of the environment accessible to pedestrians through parks, parking lots, trails, and informal paths.
+2.5 Measurement Geography Type 2: Straight Line or Airline Buffer network buffer (see next protocol) focuses on street distances, pedestrians do not always walk on streets and in some locations, the straight line or airline buffer may well capture parts of the environment accessible to pedestrians through parks, parking lots, trails, and informal paths.